On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Excitation of curvature drift waves

+Machabeli \& Rogava have shown that for the ultra relativistic case ($\gamma>>1$) the radial velocity, $v\equiv dR/dt)$ behaves as follows (see Ref. \refcite{mr})

+where $\varphi$ denotes the initial phase of a particle.
+As we have already mentioned in the introduction, one of the goals of the present work is to take into account relativistic electrons with different values of $\varphi$ and see the corresponding net effect.

-As we have already mentioned above, we assume that the magnetic field lines initially have a small curvature, that drives the particles along the $x$ axis (see Fig. \ref{fig1}a).
-The mentioned drift causes current, which in turn creates the toroidal component of the magnetic field.
+We assume that the magnetic field lines initially have a small curvature, that drives the particles along the $x$ axis (see Fig. \ref{fig1a}).
+The drift causes current, which in turn creates the toroidal component of the magnetic field.

-For studying the development of the CDI we linearize the system of equations in Eqs. (\ref{eul}-\ref{ind}), by expanding all physical quantities around the leading state
+For studying the development of the CDI following the method described in Reef. \refcite{mnras,ff,agnff} we linearize the system of equations in Eqs. (\ref{eul}-\ref{ind}), by expanding all physical quantities around the leading state